petities/petitions.eu/README.rst

 * System dependencies

     bundle install

 * Configuration

 * Database creation

-  create a database.yml in you config folder there is an example sqlite database availble. link is to be added..
+  Create a database.yml in you config folder there is an example sqlite database availble. link is to be added..